November is finally here, and you know what that means, don’t you?

 Christmas without lights?
 We don’t think so!
 That’s why Wayne County Lightfest will have a magical five-mile stretch of Hines Park, displaying nearly 50 animated-themed displays and more than 100,000 lights this year.

-From November 16 to December 24, enjoy the light show from Wednesday to Sunday, starting from 6:00 p.m. to 10:00 p.m.
+From November 20 to December 22, enjoy the light show from Wednesday to Sunday, starting from 6:00 p.m. to 10:00 p.m.

-Pro Tip: try popping by during the weekday, if you can, to avoid the big wait lines that form on weekends.
+Pro Tip: Try popping by during the weekday, if you can, to avoid the big wait lines that form on weekends.

 8. Detroit Tree Lighting Ceremony

-Get ready to brighten up your season at the 21st annual Detroit Tree Lighting Ceremony on November 22nd in Campus Martius Park.
+Get ready to brighten up your season at the 22nd annual Detroit Tree Lighting Ceremony on November 21st in Campus Martius Park.

 Join the celebration as a majestic Michigan-grown Norway spruce illuminates the park, accompanied by live music, the ice rink opening, and dazzling performances by Olympic figure skaters.